Node commands

 , followed by the command.
 If you need to specify a node to interact with, include the --node

-flag with the node endpoint.
+flag with a node endpoint.

 For example, to check the node status, run the example below using the preferred endpoint: